ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Introduction

 A key fact used in the error estimates of deep ReLU networks is that $x^2, xy$ can be approximated by a ReLU network with $\mathcal{O}(\log\frac1\veps)$ layers, which introduces a $\log\frac1\veps$ factor or a big constant related to the smoothness of functions to be approximated.
-To remove the approximation error and the extra $\log\frac1\veps$ factor in the size of neural networks, \citet{li_better_2019} proposed to use rectified power units (RePU) to construct exact neural network representations of polynomials with optimal size.
+To remove the approximation error and the extra $\log\frac1\veps$ factor in the size of neural networks, We proposed in \cite{li_better_2019} to use rectified power units (RePU) to construct exact neural network representations of polynomials with optimal size.
 The RePU function is defined as

-where $s$ is a non-negative integer.
-Note that, the RePU functions have been used by \citet{mhaskar_approximation_1993} as activation functions to construct neural networks based on spline approximation.
+where $s$ is a non-negative integer. {For $s=2, 3$, the function $\sigma_2, \sigma_3$ are called ReQU and ReCU, respectively.} Note that, the RePU functions have been used by Mhaskar \cite{mhaskar_approximation_1993} as activation functions to construct neural networks based on spline approximation.
 Using Mhaskar's construction, a polynomial with degree $n$ will be converted into a RePU network of size $\mathcal{O}(n\log n)$ with depth $\mathcal{O}(\log n)$.
-By using a different approach, \citet{li_better_2019} gave optimal and stable constructions to convert a polynomial of degree $n$ into a $\sigma_2$ network of size $\mathcal{O}(n)$ with depth $\mathcal{O}(\log n)$.
-Similar constructions using general $\sigma_s, s\ge 2$ is given in \cite{li_PowerNet_2019}.
-Combining with classical polynomial approximation theory, the constructed deep RePU networks can approximate smooth functions with spectral accuracy.
-Moreover, RePU networks fit the situations where derivatives of network are involved in the loss function.
+By using a different approach, we gave optimal and stable constructions to convert a polynomial of degree $n$ into a $\sigma_2$ network of size $\mathcal{O}(n)$ with depth $\mathcal{O}(\log n)$ \cite{li_better_2019}.
+Similar constructions are extended to $\sigma_s(s\ge 2)$ DNNs in \cite{li_PowerNet_2019}.
+Combining with classical polynomial approximation theory, the constructed deep RePU networks can approximate smooth functions with spectral accuracy. {For example, the following theorem for approximating functions in Jacobi-weighted Sobolev space is proved in \cite{li_better_2019}: